PauGuirao/GeneradorPlanetes/README.md

 # Random Planet Generator
 This is a random planet generator created in Processing using Java.
+It allows you to create 2d space textures with a planet and various moons in it.
+## Create Planet